By Nigel M Smith | Indiewire January 17, 2012 at 11:51AM

 #1.
 Critic's Pick: "Bombay Beach" (DVD)

 Music video director Alma Har'el's first foray into feature filmmaking, the documentary hybrid "Bombay Beach" (winner of the Best Documentary Feature award at the 2011 Tribeca Film Festival), was one of the most impressive debuts of last year.
 The documentary tracks the lives of a diverse group of people living in Bombay Beach, one of the poorest communities in southern California on the shores of the Salton Sea.

-: The film's so long it's been split up on 2 discs.
+Extras: The film's so long it's been split up on 2 discs.
 On the third disc you'll find a load of extras including a 40-minute interview with Ruiz; a brief interview with screenwriter Carlos Saboga; a 30-minute radio interview with Ruiz; a 15-minute critics' roundtable discussion of the film; the film's trailer; a 10-page booklet featuring an essay on Ruiz by critic Jonathan Rosenbaum; and a 15-minute segment on the novels of "Mysteries of Lisbon" author Camilo Castelo Branco.
-(Go here
+(Go here for Indiewire's review.)

 The film that won Steven Soderbergh the Oscar for Best Director in 2000 remains one of his best films to date (and that's saying a lot considering his fantastic output since).
 It finally gets the Blu-ray treatment courtesy of The Criterion Collection in this souped up release.